rebplane/cello-index-api-doc/cello-backend-api.md

 book_id | INTEGER | YES | The book ID to which this exercise belongs page_and_exercise | STRING | YES

-## Add an exercise and its tag to the database - REBECCA
+## Add an exercise and its tag to the database
 ```
 POST /api/exercise
 ```